| Lunch & Light Dishes

 - This dish is great with an assortment of vegetables you may have on hand.
-Instead of—or in addition to—corn, you can use broccoli or cauliflower florets, chopped celery or carrots, diced potatoes, or sliced mushrooms.
+Instead of—or in addition to—corn, you can use broccoli or cauliflower florets, chopped celery or carrots, diced potatoes, peas, sliced mushrooms.
 Just add them along with the onion in step 2.

 Review our Chicken, Herb, and Sweet Corn Pie: